willettjf/willettjf.github.io/index.md

 ## About Me

-I am research director at the Novak Leadership Institute at the Missouri School of Journalism.
+I am research director at the Novak Leadership Institute at the University of Missouri.
 My research examines how leadership communication shapes workplace culture and enhances employee engagement and well-being.
 I also investigate narrative persuasion mechanisms in health communication, exploring how storytelling influences health attitudes and behaviors.
 I teach at the undergraduate and graduate levels, while mentoring students in their academic and professional development.

 ## Research

+**Willett, J. F.**, LaGree, D., Shin, H., Houston, J. B., & Duffy, M. (2026).
+The role of leader communication in fostering respectful workplace culture and increasing employee engagement and well-being. *International Journal of Business Communication*, *63*(2), 361–385. <a href="https://doi.org/10.1177/23294884231195614" target="_blank">https://doi.org/10.1177/23294884231195614</a>

 **Willett, J. F.**, LaGree, D., Warner, B. R., Houston, J. B., & Duffy, M. (2024).
 Flourishing with flexibility: Leader communicative support of flexible work arrangements (FWA) enhances employee engagement and well-being. *International Journal of Business Communication*.
 Advance online publication. <a href="https://doi.org/10.1177/23294884241291531" target="_blank">https://doi.org/10.1177/23294884241291531</a>